-If you are seeking promotion to Teaching Associate Professor, your dossier should include all of the materials listed under Renewal Dossier (above), plus these items:
+If you are seeking promotion to Teaching Associate Professor, your dossier should include the materials listed under Renewal Dossier (above), plus these items:

 - Syllabi for two additional representative courses (for a total of six) taught during the last five years; additional materials may be included, not to exceed a total of five pages in length for each course. - OMETs for the entire period of the candidate's teaching at their current rank.
-(Note: Spring and Summer 2020 OMETs need not be included in promotion dossiers.) - Peer evaluations of teaching (2 minimum; others optional) that include peer review of syllabi and course material and, if appropriate, a classroom visit along with the candidate's responses when appropriate.
+(Note: Spring and Summer 2020 OMETs need not be included in promotion dossiers.) - Peer evaluations of teaching (2 minimum; others optional) from the period under consideration for promotion.
+The reviews should include peer review of syllabi and course material and, if appropriate, a classroom visit.
+In cases of early promotion, the two letters for promotion may also count as the two letters for a faculty member in their first contract.